aoterodelaroza/acpdb/README.md

 * `gaussian_pseudo.gjf`: a Gaussian input file using an ACP and the `pseudo=read` keyword.

+* `gaussian_terms-nonsinglet.gjf`: a Gaussian input file for term and maxcoef calculations, non-singlet molecules.

-* `gaussian_terms.gjf`: a Gaussian input file for term and maxcoef calculations.
+* `gaussian_terms-singlet.gjf`: a Gaussian input file for term and maxcoef calculations, singlet molecules.

+* `gaussian_maxcoef.gjf`: a Gaussian input file for the maximum coefficient calculations.

 * `orca.inp`: a simple ORCA input file.